 Keep track of all expenses:

 Keep receipts and invoices for all expenses related to the fire, such as temporary housing, repairs, and replacement items.
-These expenses can be included in your claim and will help you maximize your compensation.
+Including these expenses in your claim can help maximize your compensation.

 Be thorough and accurate: